South Korea's Moon Jae-in walks delicate line between North Korea and US

 Trump has accused Moon of seeking "appeasement" with North Korea, though the South Korean leader has tilted more in Washington's direction in recent weeks, fully deploying a controversial US missile defense system and saying the time is not now right for dialog.

-"He is in a 'no-win' situation, just like his predecessors," said Kim Hyung-A, an expert on Korean politics at Australian National University.
+"He is in a 'no-win' situation, just like his predecessors," said Kim Hyung-A, an associate professor of Korean politics at Australian National University.
 "No matter what they say, when US pressure gets really serious, then there is very little (they) can do but whatever the US wants."

 Policy shift